+Activity Location Daytime Night-Time

-Activity Location Daytime (07:00-23:00 hrs) Night-time (23:00-07:00 hrs) Resting Living Room 35 dB L {Aeq,16h} - Dining Dining Room/Area 40 dB L {Aeq,16h} - Sleeping (daytime resting) Bedroom 35 dB L {Aeq,16h} 30 dB L {Aeq,8h}
+Activity Location (07:00-23:00 Hrs) (23:00-07:00 Hrs)

+Resting Living Room 35 dB L Aeq,16h -

+Dining Dining Room/Area 40 dB L Aeq,16h -

+Sleeping (daytime resting) Bedroom 35 dB L Aeq,16h 30 dB L Aeq,8h

-3.4.2 BS 8223: 2014 recommends that "it is desirable that the external noise level does not exceed 50 dB L{Aeq,T} with an upper guideline value of 55 dB L{Aeq,T} which would be acceptable in noisier environments."
-The standard also states that these guideline values are not always achievable in all circumstances and therefore a compromise between elevated noise levels and the convenience of living in these locations or making efficient use of land resources to ensure development needs can be met, might be warranted.
-In such a situation, the standard states that development should be designed to achieve the lowest practicable levels in these external amenity spaces, but should not be prohibited.
+- 3.4.2 BS 8233: 2014 recommends that "it is desirable that the external noise level does not exceed 50 dB LAeq,T with an upper guideline value of 55 dB LAeq,T which would be acceptable in noisier environments."
+The standard also states that these guideline values are not always achievable in all circumstances and therefore a compromise might be warranted between elevated noise levels and the convenience of living in these locations or making efficient use of land resources to ensure development needs can be met,.
+In such a situation, the standard states that development should be designed to achieve the lowest practicable levels in these external amenity spaces, but should not be prohibited. - 3.4.3 The WHO guidelines consolidate scientific knowledge on the health effects of community noise and provide guidance to environmental health authorities and professionals trying to protect people from the harmful effects of noise in non-industrial environments.
+The main sources of community noise are identified as road, rail and air traffic, industries, construction and public work and neighbours.

-- 3.4.3 The WHO guidelines consolidate scientific knowledge on the health effects of community noise and provide guidance to environmental health authorities and professionals trying to protect people from the harmful effects of noise in non-industrial environments.
-The main sources of community noise are identified as road, rail and air traffic, industries, construction and public work and neighbours. - 3.4.4 The effects of noise in dwellings are, typically, sleep disturbance, speech interference and annoyance.
+3.4.4 The effects of noise in dwellings are, typically, sleep disturbance, speech interference and annoyance.
 Relevant guideline values and the time base over which the individual guideline values apply are summarised in Table 3-3.